 Q: How would you rate the public transport in Beirut?
 What are the different options?
 Do you need to own a car?

-Taxis and shared taxis services are plenty in the city as well as call taxis.
+A: Taxis and shared taxis services are plenty in the city as well as call taxis.
 Buses are slow and there is no timing, they drive as they want and stop where they want.
 It is not public transport like we’re used in Europe or the USA.
-It is cheap but unpredictable, and if someone wants to own or rent a car here, driving is an experience like nowhere else; no rules really, few people respect any driving law...it is simply crazy.
+It is cheap but unpredictable, and if someone wants to own or rent a car here, driving is an experience like nowhere else; no rules really, few people respect any driving law...
+It is simply crazy.

 Q: How would you rate the healthcare in Lebanon?